surrim/npxm/README.md

 docker exec -it $(docker ps --filter name=-php-fpm --latest --quiet) bash
 ```

-If you want less/more extensions, please update the Dockerfile and test the commands in the container beforehand.
+If you want less/more extensions, please update the php-fpm Dockerfile and test the commands in the container beforehand.
 To restart the php-fpm container you can use

 ```bash
 docker restart $(docker ps --filter name=-php-fpm --latest --quiet)